humdrum-tools/humdrum-documentation/guide/ch15/index.md

 ```

 Less obvious harmonic intervals arise when tone onsets are not
-synchronous \-- yet both pitches are sustained simultaneously for a
+synchronous &mdash; yet both pitches are sustained simultaneously for a
 period of time.
 We might call these *passing harmonic intervals.* Two
 examples are evident in Example 15.1: the minor seventh between the D
 and the sustained C, and the minor sixth between E and C. Most music